 Work from left to right.
 Butt the foam roll against your wall.
 Lay your floor padding in the direction you will be installing flooring planks.

 Secure rows by taping them together, this will keep your underlayment in place.

 Be sure not to overlap the pieces of the underlayment when you add consecutive rows.
 All you have to do is butt rows together and secure them with a sticky tape.

 Do not roll an entire roll of underlayment out at once.
 Work section by section, installing your underlayment and flooring together as you move forward.

 To begin laying flooring start at the corner of the room and lay plank-by-plank on top of underlayment until you reach the opposite wall.
 Each row should have no gaps in joints.
 Once your first row is complete, start on the next row.

 Please note: the joints in the flooring should not line up from one row to the next.
 This will help prevent the flooring from separating over time.
 Continue to lay rows of flooring until you are getting near the edge of underlayment.
 When this happens, lay your next row of underlayment.
 Be sure to acclimate your flooring 48 hours before the installation.
 You can find our full laminate installation tutorial here.

 Install your flooring plank by plank on top of the underlayment.
 Continue until your project is finished.

-That’s all.
+And that’s how to install standard foam underlayment!
 It is not complicated, right?
 Installing flooring yourself can save you 25-50% on your installation project, so on an average, a 500 square feet laminate flooring project can save you approximately $500-$750.
 Nice reward for your hard work, right?
-Aha, one more thing, don’t forget to take pictures, tons of pictures.
-You should be proud of yourself!